Flameeyes/modsec-flameeyes/README.md

    DNS, for instance when using Amazon EC2 services.
 We don't currently have a standardised way to otherwise ensure the provenience of crawlers.

+ * I'm anonymising myself by replacing my browser's User-Agent with a funny string, why are you banning me?

+   People seem to think they are pretty smart by trying to hide behind User-Agent strings reporting Windows 3.1, DOS, or a Commodore 64 as the system used, but not only these can be easily used by spammers to go around most veracity checks on User-Agent strings, they also they work _against_ anonymity.
+[EFF's Panopticlick](https://panopticlick.eff.org/) will show how your unique User-Agent is going to make you much more easily trackable, as it provides a very high entropy for browser fingerprinting.
+So stop trying to be smart, and be smart.

 License
 -------